rtm516/GeyserMC-wiki/FAQ.md

 Floodgate can cause issues with plugins as it modifies the login process.

-* [JPremium](https://www.spigotmc.org/resources/%E2%96%A0-jpremium-%E2%96%A0-advanced-authorization-system-with-auto-login-the-premium-players-%E2%96%A0-1-8-1-15-2-%E2%96%A0.27766/) alters the UUID of a player causing Floodgate to not be able to get the Bedrock data from its map.
+* [JPremium](https://www.spigotmc.org/resources/27766/) alters the UUID of a player causing Floodgate to not be able to get the Bedrock data from its map.
-* ~~[ProtocolSupport](https://www.spigotmc.org/resources/protocolsupport.7201/) sometimes causes issues with Floodgate saying `Invalid packet id: 27`.
-Use [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) instead if this keeps occurring~~ ProtocolSupport now works with the latest Floodgate.
+* ~~[ProtocolSupport](https://www.spigotmc.org/resources/7201/) sometimes causes issues with Floodgate saying `Invalid packet id: 27`.
+Use [ViaVersion](https://www.spigotmc.org/resources/19254/) instead if this keeps occurring~~ ProtocolSupport now works with the latest Floodgate.
+* [ProtocolSupportBungee](https://www.spigotmc.org/resources/8733/) changes how the login process works and therefore breaks the floodgate injection code.
-* [SayNoToMcLeaks](https://www.spigotmc.org/resources/saynotomcleaks.40906/) prevents Floodgate from finishing its login system.
+* [SayNoToMcLeaks](https://www.spigotmc.org/resources/40906/) prevents Floodgate from finishing its login system.

 If you come across any more please let us know via [Discord](http://discord.geysermc.org).